 I was anticipating some morning sickness, and was determined to put up with it bravely.
 It was worth a bit of nausea to hold my own baby in my arms (though I prayed that I would be spared if possible).
 I wasn’t.

 What I wasn’t expecting, however, was diarrhoea.
 Almost from the moment I fell pregnant my body reacted badly, and I began having two or three bouts of diarrhoea each day.
 By nine weeks pregnant I was vomiting also, only once or twice a day, but that was unpleasant enough.
+The diarrhoea was sometimes as often as ten times a day.
 I was struggling.

 It was only the thought that I was carrying a baby that helped me keep going.
 I had to take days off work because of the nausea and diarrhoea.
 When we went for the first scan, at around 11 weeks, the consultant dismissed my theory that anxiety and IBS were causing such bad diarrhoea.